 The subtotal amounts to be shown are boxes 1 through 11, and 13.
 Do not enter codes with subtotal amounts in boxes 11 and 13.
-However, in box 13, subtotal only codes D, E, F, G, and H as one amount.
+However, in box 13, subtotal only codes D, E, F, G, and H and enter as a single combined amount.
+Do not subtotal any of the other codes.
 See box 13 instructions.
 Also, for box 11, show one subtotal amount; that is, do not separate distributions from nonqualified plans (uncoded) and distributions from section 457 plans.